Easy Small Space Garden Ideas For Patios, Porches, And Small Yards

 I love to garden.
 It wasn’t something I grew up doing, but I was hooked when I graduated from college and rented my first house with a yard.
-The first things I planted were a cherry tomato plant and a six-pack of zinnias.
-I’ve loved digging in the dirt ever since.
-Every home I’ve lived in has had a garden, each one growing a little bigger as I experimented and learned along the way.
+The first things I planted were a cherry tomato plant and a six-pack of zinnias, and I’ve loved digging in the dirt ever since.
+Every home I’ve lived in has had a garden, each one growing a little bigger as I learned what works and what doesn’t.

 The image above is from a section of our vegetable and cutting garden at StoneGable.
-I also enjoyed container gardening while living there, but it wasn’t until we moved to the Tanglewood House that I truly discovered the magic, beauty, and bountiful harvest that comes with container gardening.
-At first, it was out of necessity—learning to grow things in limited space.
-But before long, I fell in love with the art of it!
+I enjoyed container gardening there, but it wasn’t until we moved to the Tanglewood House that I really began to appreciate just how much you can grow in a smaller space.
+What started out of necessity quickly became one of my favorite ways to garden.

 Advantages Of Container Gardening

 Container gardens let you grow plants where traditional gardens won’t work.
 Think balconies, patios, porches, or tucked next to a sunny garage.
-Even the smallest deck can become a perfect small garden with a few thoughtfully placed pots.
-Choosing the correct container is important because it affects how your plants grow and thrive.
-The size, material, and how well it drains all matter when creating a healthy home for plant roots.
+Even the smallest deck can become a productive and pretty garden with a few thoughtfully placed pots.

-- Containers add visual interest to outdoor spaces.
+- Containers add color and interest to outdoor spaces

-- The flowers and herbs in a container garden can be cut and brought inside for arrangements and culinary purposes.
+- Flowers and herbs can be cut and brought inside to enjoy

 Size